 Beans and peas are the mature forms of legumes, which are very versatile.
 They are also great sources of protein, dietary fiber, and can be counted as a vegetable or a protein serving.
 Here are some easy ways to add legumes to your daily diet:

 Nuts are another plant protein, so toss a handful on vegetables, in stir fry, or in yogurt.
 They are good for you and the crunch adds extra texture.

 Dairy products are an additional source of protein but can also have a lot of saturated fats.
-If you already eat or drink dairy products, make some changes by using dairy products like low-fat or fat-free milk, yogurt or cheese.
+If you already eat or drink dairy products, make some changes by using dairy products like low- or non-fat milk, yogurt or cheese.

 It may take some time to get used to, so ease your fat content down slowly.
 After a short adjustment period, the difference will seem to fade.
 Find healthy dairy products you enjoy and try different things.
 Here are some easy ways to make small changes that have big effects:

 An egg is an excellent source of protein, B vitamins, and minerals.
-It is also rich in cholesterol (about 185 mg in one large egg).
+It is also rich in cholesterol.
 The cholesterol is only in the yolk of the egg, not the white.